 Finally, graduates from the Journalism program at Universidad de Las Américas are expected to engage in ethical journalism, adhering to the laws and regulations set forth within the national legal framework.
 Beyond that, graduates are dedicated to fostering respect and tolerance for diverse viewpoints while also championing human rights, intercultural dialogue, gender equality, democratic processes, and environmental protection.

-Retention and graduation rates are calculated through the 2020-2021 academic year, based on new, first-time students entering in the fall semester, regardless of whether they enroll in the daytime or evening version of their program (if available).
-These rates do not consider incoming transfer students.
-Retention rates are calculated in 1 and 2 years.
+Student Completion - provides information about retention and graduation rates calculated through the 2021–2022 academic year, based on cohorts of new, first-time students entering the program in the fall semester, regardless of enrollment in the daytime or evening instructional delivery (if applicable).
+These calculations exclude incoming transfer students.
+Specifically, retention rates are reported at one-year and two-year intervals.

-Graduation rates are calculated according to each program’s duration length (100%) and within 150% of the normal time for a bachelor’s degree.
-The percentage of graduates in each cohort by gender considers only actual graduates, not the original makeup of the cohort.
+In addition, graduation rates are calculated according to each program’s duration length (100%) and within 150% of the normal time for a bachelor’s degree.
+Gender-based graduation data reflects only the distribution of actual graduates within each cohort and does not consider the original gender composition of the entering group.

-In every semester, the program provides assessment results according to its Multiannual Assessment Plan (MAP), which typically considers one or more of its program learning outcomes (PLOs).
-Most programs utilize the platform Brightspace to collect and assess student work and to present the data and evidence of student achievement.
-These results and their analysis, with the objective of identifying areas for improvement, are presented in the program’s annual assessment report.
-In the graphic below, the most recent period in which a PLO has been assessed is indicated, with the percentage indicating achievement of the expected performance standard for that PLO, according to the rubric used to evaluate the student work.
-This standard can be designated at an introductory, intermediate, or final level, depending upon how the course learning outcomes (CLOs) align to each PLO in the program’s curriculum map.
+All programs utilize the Brightspace platform to collect and assess student work and to compile data and evidence of student achievement.
+The resulting outcomes and their analysis, which focus on identifying areas for improvement, are presented in the program’s assessment report.
+In the graphic below, the most recent assessment period for each Program Learning Outcome (PLO) is indicated, along with the percentage representing the level of achievement of the expected performance standard for that PLO, based on the rubric used to evaluate student work.